 Please arrive by 6:50.
 Introductory instruction available--please arrive by 6:40 for instruction.
 Two periods of zazen, kinhin, short talk, discussion, chanting and bowing.

 (We are usually closed on the Thursday before a holiday weekend; please check Calendar page of this site for specific dates.)

 Saturday mornings in Purchase: 8:00-10:00AM

 Please arrive by 7:50.
-Two periods of zazen, kinhin, morning service, work practice.
+Two periods of zazen, kinhin, morning service, Dharma Talk and discussion, work practice.